MunMunDyka/rondee-panas-Copy/README.md

 ## ✨ Credits

-Made with ❤️ by Vinsen & Aichan for Pulau Penyengat AI project.
+Made by Vinsen, Aichan, and Nuswapada for Pulau Penyengat AI project.

 Designed to educate and promote cultural tourism through tech!